Stratus-Security/Sift/README.md

 - Throttling: The pentesting CLI uses the available machine by default.
 Use `--threads` and `--max-read-mib-per-second` when scanning a sensitive production target.
 - Detection quality: The bundled catalogue covers the Snaffler rules library, adds more detections, and refines noisy patterns.
 Code-defined validators support advanced checks and reduce false positives 📔
 - DNS: Custom DNS servers for those times when you want to use computer names from a non-corp, wowee!
-- Deeper inspection: The tool checks both the head and tail of the document instead of just a smaller head.
 - ZIPin': Archives are enumerated and reported as `archive.zip!/path/file`.
 Terms and conditions may apply* (so we don't trigger a zip bomb)

 ## This is confusing, how do I just find the features I want?